-Everyone with a podcast wants more downloads.
+One way to attract listeners to your podcast is to improve you ability to be discovered on Google.
 How can your podcast be discovered?
 Start with the behavior of listeners.
 From Patagonia to Portland everybody uses Google.
-Internet Live Stats estimates about 63,000 search queries per second.
+Internet Live Stats estimates about 40,000 search queries per second.
 One differentiator is to have a successful show notes page.

 The logical conclusion would be to create a show notes page that is easily found by Google searchers.
 Once a prospective listener is on your site, you can describe the podcast and demonstrate you have the goods that will satisfy their itch.